bryanrtboy/videoselector/README.md

 I generated ssh keys to allow me to start a ssh Terminal session from my MacBook and connect to the server without a password prompt.
 You should be able to enter `ssh pi@server.local` and log in with no warnings.
 Do that first, so that you can understand the process of generating and copying keys.
 Once that is working, you do the same process from the server Pi's terminal to each client.

-Follow the instructions here for the Pi's [Remote access without passwords](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md)
+Follow the instructions here for to allow [remote access without passwords](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) on the clients.
+I was able to use those instructions to do the same on my mac as well.

 On the mac, make sure the username you use matches, i.e. bryan@bryans-macbook-2015 where the instructions above say say eben@pi
 Once you've done this, if the Terminal keeps asking for a password enter: